-The Board met ten (10) times during the financial year.
+The Board met ten (10) times during the financial year, nine (9) of which were scheduled and one (1) Special Board Meeting.
 All Directors in office at the end of the financial year complied with the 75% minimum attendance requirement at such meeting.